osscar-org/scicode-widgets/docs/src/developers.rst

 Port issues
 ###########

-For the notebook server we fixed the port to 8815, if this port is not available you .
+For the notebook server, we fixed the port to 8815.
+If this port is not available, you you need to choose a different one.
 It can happen that notebook process is not properly killed and remains as zombie process.
-You can check if a notebook with this port is already running using
+You can check if a notebook with the 8815 port is already running using

 .. code-block:: bash

    jupyter notebook list | grep 8815

-or if some process is using it
+or if some other process is using it

 .. code-block:: bash